 Confused?
 Don’t sweat it; there’s actually a very good explanation for this uncertainty.

-Essentially, if you have 0 or 1 strikes when you hit the foul ball, it will be a strike, meaning, if you had 0 when you hit the foul, you’ll now have 1 strike, and if you had 1 strike before hitting the foul, you’ll now have 2 strikes.
+Essentially, if you have 0 or 1 strike when you hit the foul ball, it will be a strike, meaning, if you had 0 when you hit the foul, you’d now have one strike, and if you had one strike before hitting the foul, you’d now have two strikes.

-Once you hit 2 strikes, you cannot receive a third and final strike for hitting a foul ball.
-So, if the pitcher nails you with two called strikes, then you hit the third pitch foul, you will not receive a strike.
+Once you hit two strikes, you cannot receive a third and final strike for hitting a foul ball.
+So, if the pitcher nails you with two called strikes, then you hit the third pitch foul, and you will not receive a strike.

 Even if the first two strikes were the product of two previous foul balls, a third foul ball won’t add a third and take you out of the game — You’re… not outta hereeee!

-Hypothetically, you could go on hitting foul balls forever and you wouldn’t be out, but to avoid this dismal dance with infinity, some leagues will impose a foul ball cap, so make sure you study up on league statutes before getting in on the action.
+Hypothetically, you could go on hitting foul balls forever, and you wouldn’t be out.
+Still, to avoid this dismal dance with infinity, some leagues will impose a foul ball cap, so make sure you study up on league statutes before getting in on the action.